-Outside work, Dr Kilcommons loves to spend time with her family, has a specialist interest in meditation and is a fully qualified fitness instructor.
+Outside work, Dr Kilcommons loves to spend time with her family, has a specialist interest in personal growth and meditation, is a fully qualified fitness instructor and loves doing gymnastics.

 • Kilcommons, A., Withers, P. & Moreno-Lopez, A. (2012) Do service users with intellectual disabilities want to be involved in the risk management process?
 A Thematic Analysis.
 Journal of Applied Research in Intellectual Disabilities February Issue.

 • Kilcommons, A., Morrison, A. P. & Knight, A. & Lobban, F. (2008) Psychotic experiences in people who have been sexually assaulted.
 Social Psychiatry and Psychiatric Epidemiology, 43, 8, 602-611.

 • Parker, S., French, P. & Kilcommons, A. & Shiers, D. (2007).
 Report on Early Detection and Intervention for Young People at Risk of Psychosis.
 In association with CSIP, NIMHE, BPS, RCGP, RCPSYCH. www.earlydetection.csip.org.uk.

 • Kilcommons, A. & Morrison, A. P. (2005).
 Relationships between trauma and psychosis: an exploration of cognitive factors and dissociation.
 Acta Psychiatrica Scandinavica, Vol 112, 5, 351-359.
 Results were presented at the Annual BABCP conference, July 2003.